damaru2/ankigenbot/README.md

 ## Installation
 For executing this code, you will need to have:

-+ The following python libraries: selenium, the telegram-bot libraries and pronouncing.
++ The following python libraries: sqlite3, selenium, the telegram-bot libraries and pronouncing.
 For instance, with pip it would be
 ```
-pip3 install selenium pronouncing python-telegram-bot
+pip3 install sqlite3 selenium python-telegram-bot pronouncing
 ```

 + [translate shell](https://github.com/soimort/translate-shell/), follow the instructions in the repository for installation.